-Japanese Maples are known for their beautiful foliage and graceful shape.
-These trees are native to Japan, Korea, and China and have been grown in gardens for centuries.
-They are deciduous trees that typically grow between 15 and 25 feet tall, though some varieties can grow much larger.
-These trees make excellent focal points for gardens and are often used to add color and texture to larger landscaping schemes.
+Japanese Maple Trees are native to Japan, Korea, & China and are known for their beautiful foliage and graceful shape.
+These trees typically grow between 15 and 25 feet tall, though some varieties can grow much larger.
+Japanese Maples make excellent focal points for gardens and are often used to add color and texture to larger landscaping schemes.
 They are also commonly used in Japanese-style gardens, where their graceful shape and delicate leaves complement the overall aesthetic.

 There are many different varieties of Japanese maples, each with its own unique features.
 Some of the most popular varieties include the Acer palmatum, which has delicate, finely-lobed leaves that turn a bright red or orange in the fall, and the Acer japonicum, which has broader, more rounded leaves that turn a deep red in the fall.
 Other popular varieties include the Acer shirasawanum, which has beautiful golden-yellow leaves, and the Acer buergerianum, which has a more upright growth habit.